P-p-H-d/mlib/README.md

 An operator OP can be defined, omitted or disabled:

 * ( OP(f) ): the function f is the method of the operator OP
-* ( ): the operator NEW OP omitted, and the default global operation for OP is used.
+* ( ): the operator OP is omitted, and the default global operation for OP is used (if it exists).
 * ( OP(0) ): the operator OP is disabled, and it can never be used.